 How do I access My DOR Government Account?

-You can access My DOR Government Account (MyDORGov) from the Government's landing page of the Wisconsin Department of Revenue's (DOR) website:
+Governments page of the Wisconsin Department of Revenue's (DOR) website

-- Click the "My DOR Gov Account" icon
+- Click the MyDORGov icon

 - The first time you enter the system, you must complete an email authorization